 - In Tatsunoko vs. Capcom, Doronjo is assisted by Boyacky and Tonzra; Morrigan is assisted by Lilith; Video Game/Viewtiful Joe by Sexy Silvia; Yatterman-1 by Yatterwan; Yatterman-2 by Omotchama and Yatterpelican; and Ippatsuman by his Humongous Mecha Gyakuten-Oh.
 Frank West can summon zombies.

 - A lot of The King of Fighters 2000's Another Striker cameos.

 - There's also Original Zero in KOF 2001.
 In said game, you could assign characters on your team to be Strikers, but it'd cost a bar of super to bring them in.
 Original Zero has three, which he uses as command normals, at any time.
 This is a good part of the reason of why he's a SNK Boss.

 - The Super Smash Bros. series has the Pokéballs, containing the expected Pokémon, and Super Smash Bros.
-Brawl has the Assist Trophies, which work the same way but with non-Pokémon characters instead, and Olimar's Pikmin and Rosalina's Lumas also count, and are essential to their playstyles.
+Brawl has the Assist Trophies, which work the same way but with non-Pokémon characters instead.
+Olimar's Pikmin and Rosalina's Lumas also count, and are essential to their playstyles.